Deterring hackers is almost impossible when the rewards are so great and the risks are so low. Can anything stop them?

 It's not that the US hasn't tried to deter cyberattacks, rather that the techniques the country, and its allies, have used so far haven't been very effective at stopping the bombardment.

 "We have seen consistent intrusions and intrusion attempts," said Benjamin Read, manager of the cyber-espionage team at security company FireEye.

-But as politicians try to wrap their heads around the concept of "the cyber," in the absence of a clear legal framework, hackers and spy agencies are experimenting to see what they can—and can't—get away with.
-It's this uncertainty and lack of rules, and any obvious deterrent, that's creating a free-for-all online.
+But while politicians try to wrap their heads around the concept of "the cyber," in the absence of a clear legal framework, hackers and spy agencies are experimenting to see what they can—and can't—get away with.
+It's this uncertainty and lack of rules, and in particular the lack of any obvious deterrent, that's creating an online free-for-all.

-And cyberattacks are cheap, too: No need for a huge military might when all you need is a few smart people and some PCs to start a hacking campaign that can cause headaches for some of the biggest nations on the planet.
+Cyberattacks are cheap, too: No need for a huge military might when all you need is a few smart people and a bit of computer code to start a hacking campaign that can cause headaches for some of the biggest nations on the planet.
 For a state with few other options, cyberattacks can be a potent weapon.

-For Western governments, making a clear distinction between what they consider standard (if unsavoury) elements of statecraft, ones that they indulge in themselves, and those activities that are deemed less acceptable—industrial espionage, election meddling, destructive cyberattacks, and even cyberwarfare, for example—has proven difficult.
+For Western governments, it has proved difficult to make a clear distinction between what they consider standard (if unsavoury) elements of statecraft—like 'standard' espionage—and those activities that they deem unacceptable—such as industrial espionage, election meddling, destructive cyberattacks, and even cyberwarfare.